Events archive

 At Manchester Confucius Institute you can enjoy a tea ceremony in the beautiful Chinese Garden, classical music performances and Chinese arts & crafts workshops for children.

-Film Screening: Sunshine That Can Move Mountains
+Film screening: Sunshine That Can Move Mountains

 When Tenzin Banjue learns his brother is in a vegetative state, the young Tibetan monk must leave his monastery and embark on the long walk back to his home village.
 Filmed with Tibetan actors, set against the region’s sprawling landscapes, director Wang Qiang’s debut feature is both a rich meditation on love and faith and a snapshot of a disappearing culture.